Rustproofing your car in Canada goes beyond keeping your ride aesthetically appealing.

 Thankfully, with proper care and getting your vehicle rustproofed, you can minimize the risk of long-term damage.

-Both services are created to compact corrosion and can be done together or individually.
-However, the difference between rustproofing and undercoating is that rustproofing targets specific areas prone to rust (fenders, tailgate, body panels, etc) with wax.
-Undercoating is rubber-based sealant or wax that covers the entire underside of the vehicle.
+Both services are created to combat corrosion and can be done together or individually.
+However, the difference between rustproofing and undercoating is that rustproofing targets specific areas prone to rust (such as fenders, tailgates, and body panels) with wax.
+Undercoating is a rubber-based sealant or wax that covers the entire underside of the vehicle.

 There is some confusion around the truth of rustproofing.
 Here are some myths about rustproofing you should know the truth about.